 This perennial herb is a member of the carrot family and originally comes from the Mediterranean.
 Plants are hardy to USDA zone 6 – grow as an annual in colder climates.
 Fennel has an anise-like flavor, and the leaves, bulbs and seeds can be utilized for cooking.
 Plants and flowers are attractive to butterflies, ladybugs, lacewings and pollinators.
+Fennel is a host plant to various swallowtail butterflies.
 Culinary uses: dressings, eggs, fish, seafood, pasta, soups, sausages, and tea.
 In India and Pakistan, fennel seeds are used as a breath freshener and after-meal digestive.